Skip to content

 • Who We Are

-I retired with everything I’d spent forty years negotiating for — and spent the first year wondering why it felt like I’d forgotten to pack the most important thing
+I retired with everything I’d spent thirty years negotiating for — and spent the first year wondering why it felt like I’d forgotten to pack the most important thing

 The retirement package was perfect.